Finally, I the System Message I wanted to see.

 First I made rows of threads with no stickiness, then I added columns of new threads on top of the rows.
 Afterwards.
 I made only the topside of the row-threads sticky, as well as the underside of the column-threads, essentially glued them together.

-I managed to create several sheets and cloaks with this methode, including a comforter and a futon.
-You know, those japanese mattresses that lies directly on the floor.
+I managed to create several sheets and cloaks with this method, including a comforter and a futon.
+You know, those Japanese mattresses that lies directly on the floor.
 Now I've got some real bedding!
 Not that I can sleep, but even so!
 No one said I couldn't live a dungeon life cozy, am I right?